akruszewski/gibl/manuscript/chapter2.md

 In the examples above, `list-length` generates a recursive process since it needs to go down to the base case, and then build its way back up to do the calculations that were "deferred".
 In contrast, `list-length-iter` generates an iterative process, since the results are captured in the arguments.

+This distinction is important because of the very different nature of evaluation implies a few things.
+For example, iterative processes evaluate faster than recursive ones.
+Another example is that some algorithms cannot be written in an iterative process fashion, as we will see later with left and right folds.

 X> ### Exercise 12
 X>
-X> The way we implemented `fact` - it represents a recursive procedure that generates a recursive process.
+X> The way we implemented `fact` represents a recursive procedure that generates a recursive process.
 Rework it so that it is still a recursive procedure such that it generates an iterative process.

 ### 2.4.8.
 Procedures that return procedures